djarkobobanov/slatetest/source/virtual_accounts/get_va_info.html.md

 <tr>
 <td><api><code>trx_counter</code></api></td>
 <td>Int</td>
 <td>Transaction counter to limit number of transaction that can be receive by va number, if empty will be use default value -1 for multiple use va, and 1 for single use va.
-If counter reach zero, va cannot be inquiry or accept payment.</td>
+If counter reach zero, <b>va cannot be used for inquiry or accept payment.</b></td>
 </tr>
 </tbody></table>